IRS Issues Guidance for Optional FSA Rollovers, Extended Grace Periods

 The 2021 Consolidated Appropriations Act (CAA) introduced new optional FSA provisions that grant employees improved account flexibility in the new year—including key updates to health FSA and dependent care FSA funds and claims.
+In February 2021, the IRS released guidance pertaining to these new temporary rules.
 Here’s what your team needs to know.

 Only a few days before the end of 2020, Congress passed a new coronavirus stimulus bill to address many of the pandemic challenges faced by employers and employees alike.
 On Dec.
 27, 2020, the president signed the bill into law.

 While legal experts and HR teams are still digging into the details—the CAA clocks in at 5,000-plus pages—one important takeaway from the bill is added flexibility for flexible spending accounts (FSA) and dependent care FSA funds.

 Simply put, many FSA and dependent care FSA owners didn’t use their funds as expected in 2020.

 For example, it’s common for employees to use FSA funds to pay for childcare services.
 During the pandemic, countless people worked from home and many opted to watch their children instead of sending them to daycare.
 Some childcare services were closed for significant portions of the year as well.